Movement for Black Lives: Reception

 Organizations such as the National Council of Asian Pacific Americans, ACLU of Northern California, and the National Council of Jewish Women showed support for the Movement for Black Lives by issuing public statements following the movement's controversial publication of its platform.
 The Movement for Black Lives' call for criminal justice reform and the end of police brutality resonated with many advocacy groups.
 In one statement, the National Council of Jewish Women stated, "NCJW affirms that Black lives matter, including Jews of color, who are a vital part of both the Jewish and our NCJW community.
 We recognize that the Black and Jewish communities are inextricably linked and our struggles for social justice are connected."

 The Movement for Black Lives received further support from Democracy for America following the release of its policy platform.
 One of the primary goals of the Movement for Black Lives is to promote a democracy that is more representative of black communities in America.
 Various political organizations have stood in solidarity with M4BL because, according to Democracy for America, it is seen as "an ideal catalyst for the substantive, results-oriented conversations the current and future leaders of the Democratic Party must have with the communities they serve".
 Furthermore, the Movement for Black Lives' goals to promote economic, political, and social change provide a "solid blueprint" for future legislators as they seek to further understand and resolve the problems that exist within the black community.

 In 2016, the Ford Foundation partnered with Borealis Philanthropy, an intermediary organization, to set up a "Black-Led Movement Fund" with the stated intention to "bring $100 million in new resources to the Movement for Black Lives".
 Although Ford Foundation decided to no longer move forward with their investment, they still award millions to organizations in support of racial justice.
 BLMF has been able to award small grants to several organizations within the Movement for Black Lives.
 By Fall 2020, Borealis Philanthropy awarded $5.4 million to grassroots organizations in support of M4BL.

 There was widespread negative reaction among Jewish organizations to the Movement for Black Lives' 2016 platform, wherein the M4BL stated that "[the] US justifies and advances the global war on terror via its alliance with Israel and is complicit in the genocide taking place against the Palestinian people", that "Israel is an apartheid state", and that "[the] US [has funded an] apartheid wall".

 In August 2020, the Movement for Black Lives together with over 100 left-wing organizations, including the Council on American-Islamic Relations, Jewish Voice for Peace and Jews for Racial and Economic Justice, signed an open letter calling for cutting ties with the Anti-Defamation League (ADL) due to their support of Israel.
+Some consider this open letter, and other criticisms of the ADL and Israel to be anti-semitic.